kochman/PhotoArk/README.md

 - `go generate` - bundle the static folder for embedding.
 - `go run main.go static.go -photoDir photos -cacheDir cache`

+To build a binary, do the above, and then:

+`go build`

 ## Metadata

 PhotoArk looks for `metadata.yaml` files inside folders in `photoDir`.
 These metadata files allow users to filter photos.
 An example metadata file: